 Developed by ByteDance, TikTok is the latest Internet sensation.
-Remember Musical.ly, that app that was launched in 2014 for creating and sharing short videos with people lip-syncing all the time?
+Remember Musical.ly, the app launched in 2014 to create and share short videos with people lip-syncing all the time?

 Well, TikTok came out of it in 2017 when a merger happened.
-Now, TikTok allows you to create 3 to 60-seconds videos with short music, lip-sync, and looping videos.
+TikTok allows you to create 3 to 60-second videos with short music, lip sync, and looping videos.

-TikTok has taken the attention of youthful Internet users and if they are not lip-syncing to a popular jam at one moment, they are trying out a challenge in another moment.
+TikTok has brought the attention of youthful Internet users, and if they are not lip-syncing to a popular jam, they are trying out some new incredible challenges.

-If you are reading this, you are here to know how to create TikTok subtitles (or simply, texts in videos).
-The steps are quite easy and are for Androids and iOS.
+Continue reading to learn how to create TikTok subtitles (or texts in videos).
+The steps are pretty straightforward and are for Android and iOS.

 Putting the subtitles into the videos

-- Adding texts will need you to make a fresh video and so after opening the app, click on the ‘+’ button that appears on the home screen.
-It will automatically switch to the sound and video recording page with your front camera on (maybe).
+- Adding texts will require you to make a fresh video, so after opening the app, click on the ‘+’ button on the home screen.
+It will automatically switch to the sound and video recording page with your front camera (maybe).

 - Tap on the record button.
 When you’re done recording your video, tap the red tick button.
 Your recorded video will appear and start playing in loops as it waits to be edited.

-- To add subtitles, tap on the ‘Text button – Aa’.
-A cursor will start blinking.
+- To add subtitles, tap on the ‘Text button – Aa.’
+The cursor will start blinking.

-- After text editing is ready, tap on ‘Done’.
-You will go back to the editing screen.
+- Once the text editing is ready, tap on "Done."
+Go back to the editing screen.

-- Now, tap once on the text that you added.
-A popup menu will appear with two options: ‘Set duration’ and ‘Edit’.
-Click on ‘Set duration’.
+- Now, tap once on the text that you have added.
+A pop-up menu will appear with three options: “Text-to-speech,” “Set duration,” and “Edit.”
+Click on “Set duration.”
 The subtitle editor will open.

-- Decide how long the text (now subtitle) is going to appear – the sticker (what TikTok calls it) needs to be set to appear at least 1 second.
+- Decide how long the text (now subtitle) will appear – the sticker (what TikTok calls it) needs to be set to appear at least 1 second.

 - Decide at what specific point it will appear.

-- The bar that appears above ‘x…Duration…√’ is your most important tool now.
+- The bar that appears above ‘x…Duration…√’ is your most essential tool now.
 The bar has a small red portion.

 - Adjusting the size of the red portion determines how long the sticker (subtitle, text) will last.
-Use its corners to adjust appearance time (7a).
+Use its corners to change appearance time (7a).

-- Moving the red portion across the bar determines at what specific point the subtitle will appear (7b).
+- Moving the red portion across the bar determines the specific point where the subtitle will appear (7b).

-- Now, you can move the bar to the start of where the subtitle will capture the words of the sound (or song lyrics).
-Tap, hold, and move the red portion.
-If the subtitle should start at the 10th second of the video, move it until its left corner reads 10.0s.
+- Now, you can move the bar to the start, where the subtitle will capture the words of the sound (or song lyrics).
+Tap and hold to move the red portion.
+If the subtitles should start at the 10th second of the video, move it until the left corner reads 10.0s.

 Creating TikTok subtitles is so easy.
-The steps given are very detailed to make sure that the dumbest (no pun intended) TikTok user can do it.
+The steps are detailed to ensure that the dumbest (no pun intended) TikTok user can do it.
 Enjoy creating your subtitles!